certtools/intelmq/docs/dev/guide.rst

 Additional test requirements
 ----------------------------

 Libraries required for tests are listed in the `setup.py` file.
-You can install them with the pip:
+You can install them with pip:

 .. code-block:: bash